 In A New Hope, Luke Skywalker is an innocent boy who dreams of adventure — not knowing that with adventure, comes profound change.
 (Ask Bilbo and Frodo Baggins.)
 He wants to escape the mundane existence of his uncle’s moisture farm on Tattooine, and while Luke’s an orphan, he does have loving familial figures in his life in the form of his Uncle Owen and Aunt Beru — and a steady supply of blue milk.

-Luke doesn’t know much about his deceased parents.
-He knows enough about his father, but not the whole story.
-In time, the boy learns his father Anakin Skywalker was a pilot and a Jedi knight, but doesn’t find out the entire truth until much later.
+Luke knows enough about his father, but not the whole story.
+In time, he learns his father Anakin Skywalker was a pilot and a Jedi knight, but doesn’t find out the entire truth until much later.

 In a string of non-coincidences, Luke meets Obi-Wan “Ben” Kenobi, a former friend of his father’s.
 What Luke doesn’t know is that after the Jedi order had been obliterated, Kenobi hid on Tattooine and kept watch from a distance over the child of his former padawan.